Adarsh-aot/screenplay/very past Christmas memory /Updated and more mysterious file  .md

 ---

 ### Scene 8
-*A brightly decorated notebook with childlike doodles appears. **Mother** picks it up, her expression a mixture of sorrow and fury.*
+*A brightly decorated notebook with childlike doodles appears. **DR Emily** picks it up, her expression a mixture of sorrow and fury.*

-**Mother:** (whispering) This was my daughter’s.
+**DR Emily:** (whispering) This was my daughter’s.
 She needed me, but I was too distracted... too wrapped up in my own life.

 **Hacker:** (softly) She... was she...?

-**Mother:** (nods, trembling) She’s the one each of you hurt.
+**DR Emily:** (nods, trembling) She’s the one each of you hurt.
 You all played a part.

 **Voice on Speaker:** *Confession accepted.
 Partially unlocked.*